a-One-Fan/ComfyUI-Blenderesque-Nodes/README.md

 Usage:<br><br>
 Nodes will accept most inputs, akin to Blender's implicit conversion between vectors, floats, colors, and image types thereof.<br>
 Nodes will output Blender-like data, and an image for general Comfy usage.<br>
-Blender's compositor works by storing every image at its original size, and resizing it via cropping/padding with black+1.0a to match that of I believe the first input.
-These nodes do so as well.
-Blender's compositor lacks an explicit canvas resize node, which can be a problem!<br>
+Differently sized images are automatically cropped/padded like Blender's compositor.
-You should prefer to use the Blender data, to reduce loss in precision from excessive colorspace transforms, or avoid very small images inteded for a simple preview, among other things.<br>
+You should prefer to use the Blender-like data output between these nodes, to reduce loss in precision from excessive colorspace transforms, or avoid very small images inteded for a simple preview, among other possible issues.<br>

 Currently implemented nodes:<br>
 <span style="color:LightGreen">Green with ✔</span> = Implemented<br>